FRINGEMORPHS TRUEPINK

 Other Alpha x Peaches offspring from left to right: Badass, Fenrir, Hercules.

-Several years passed and the variety and quality of geckos improved substantially.
-It was time to replace Alpha with a more suitable male.
-Finding a pink male back then was impossible so we had to get creative.
-We knew we wanted a harlequin with white or light cream.
-We also wanted a lighter base color as to not overpower the delicate pink color.
+Several years passed, and the variety and quality of geckos had improved significantly.
+With Alpha on the chopping block, we began searching for a new male to pair with our pink line.
+Finding a high-quality pink male nowadays is challenging, but at that time, it was impossible.
+We had to get creative.
+Our goal was to find a harlequin gecko with white or light cream pattern.
+Additionally, wanted a lighter base as not to overpower the delicate pink color.

 Enter Valerian.
 He had several advantages over Alpha.
 He had better structure.
 He didn't have spots.
-He was much lighter in coloration and he fired lavender!
+He was much lighter in color and he fired lavender!

 Valerian unfried vs fired.
-An excellent match for a pink when you don't have another pink!
+An excellent match for a pink!

-I had long suspected that outside of finding a pink male, a light lavender was the second best option.
-I can't say for certain if that's true or not but the offspring that Valerian produced with our pinks did not dissapoint!
+I had long suspected that, aside from finding a pink male, a light lavender was the next best option.
+I can't say for certain if that's true or not, but the offspring that Valerian produced with our pinks did not disappoint!

-We also started getting some decent pink males.
-For whatever reason males tended to be darker in coloration compared to their female siblings.
-They also disproportionately leaned lavender.
+Also, we finally started getting some decent pink males.
+For whatever reason, males tended to be darker in coloration compared to their female siblings.
 Nevertheless, it didn't take too long until we had our first TruePink male, Ultra!

 Penelope (Valerian x Peaches)